Oton Gliha: Legacy

 Gliha's excitement about his subject led him to interpret the motif in endlessly creative ways for the rest of his life.
 The shapes, rhythms and textures are caught in a variety of artistic styles and techniques, each one creating an individual mood from joyous to sad and reflective.
-By the 1960s and 70s, Gliha was using the motif to investigate the depth of the picture's space, the effect of light on the ethereal quality of the atmosphere and colour accents upon the plasticity of the form.
-His style by then had reached its full maturity.
+During the 1960s and 1970s, Gliha utilized the motif to examine pictorial depth, the interaction of light and atmosphere, and the relationship between color and form.
+By this period, his stylistic development is considered to have reached full maturity.
 Gliha's motif became a constant in his art, and is immediately identifiable in all its variations.
 That is the indicator of all great painters when they have reached the peak of their life's work.

 Oton Gliha's art can be seen in public collections around the world.
 The Guggenheim Museum in New York bought one of his paintings as early as 1958.
 Gliha held solo exhibitions in leading modern art galleries in Turin, 1960; São Paulo, 1961 and Milan in 1964.
 He participated at the 31st and 32nd Biennale in Venice and he also painted his dry stone walls as large compositions for public venues.
 For example, the frescos in the Federal Executive Council in Belgrade, 1962, the mosaic in the lounge of Krk airport, 1970, and the festive curtain of the National Theatre in Rijeka, 1981.

 Since Gliha's death in 1999, two books have been published about his work.
 In 2002, a comprehensive monograph was released by Masmedia in Zagreb, containing an almost complete photographic record of his work.
 A second publication in 2011 by the Academy of Fine Arts, University of Zagreb assesses the importance of Gliha's work within Croatian Contemporary art.

 In 2003, Croatian Post, Inc issued a stamp with Gliha's "Gromače 5-71" (Drystone Wall 5-71), 1971, as part of their Croatian Modern Art series.

 Oton's relatives, Vilko Gliha Selan (1912-1979) was also a well known Croatian painter and illustrator, and Christina Gliha is following in the family footsteps as a commercial illustrator.